Fisher-Tech-Solutions-LLC/OSV-Virtual-Map/README.md

 <h3> Testing this Web App </h3>
 <hr>
-<p> In order to test this web app in it's current state, the user must download the zip file containing the source code, extract the files to a new folder on their desktop and run the <code> OSV App.html </code> file using the web browser of their choice </p>
+<p> In order to test this web app in it's current state, the user must download the zip file containing the source code, extract the files to a new folder on their desktop and run the <code> Index.html </code> file using the web browser of their choice </p>
 <br>
 <p> It is important to note that OSV-Virtual-Map is not compatible with most versions of internet explorer and will not operate on most mobile operating systems, future versions should fix this </p>